-When you first get your new flipper denture, it may feel bulky or awkward inside your mouth, explains the American Dental Association (ADA), but you'll get used to the appliance with time.
-If you feel pain or pressure in any areas due to the dentures, tell your dentist.
-Pain or pressure aren't things that you need to get used to; they indicate that the fit of the dentures needs to be adjusted.
+When you first get your new flipper denture, it may feel bulky or awkward inside your mouth, but you'll get used to the appliance with time.
+If you feel pain or pressure in any area due to the dentures, talk to your dental professional.
+Pain or pressure aren't things that you need to get used to; they indicate that the dentures' fit needs to be adjusted.
 It's a simple fix that your dental professional will be more than happy to help you remedy.

-Because your flipper denture is a retainer, you'll be able to flip it out of position with your tongue, explains Dear Doctor.
+Because your flipper denture is a retainer, you'll be able to flip it out of position with your tongue.
 Try to avoid playing with the appliance with your tongue to keep it in place.
-Flipper dentures are also prone to staining, so it's a good idea to avoid highly pigmented foods and drinks like coffee, dark juice and curries to keep your appliance looking its best.
+Flipper dentures are also prone to staining.
+It's a good idea to avoid highly pigmented foods and drinks like coffee, dark juices, and curries to keep your appliance looking its best.

 Your flipper dentures need to be cleaned every day to get rid of plaque and food particles.
-Use a soft-bristle toothbrush, like the Colgate® 360°® Enamel Health™ Sensitive Toothbrush, to clean the dentures, but avoid using toothpaste.
+Use a soft-bristle toothbrush to clean the dentures but avoid using toothpaste.
 Toothpaste can be too harsh for dentures.
-Instead, the ADA recommends using a mild soap like hand soap or dish washing liquid.
+Instead, the ADA recommends using a mild soap like hand soap or dishwashing liquid.
 Thoroughly rinse your dentures before you put them back in your mouth to ensure all of the soap is washed away.

-Usually, flipper dentures are a temporary solution, and once the wound left by your missing tooth has healed, a permanent solution like dental implants or a fixed bridge can be used.
+Usually, flipper dentures are a temporary solution.
+And, once the wound left by your missing tooth has healed, a permanent solution like dental implants or a fixed bridge can be used.
 Flipper dentures can have a loose fit and become uncomfortable over time.
 Therefore, they're usually not a good long-term option for many patients.

-However, there are some cases in which flipper dentures may be a suitable permanent tooth replacement option in some cases.
-Your dentist may recommend long-term use of the denture if you aren't a good candidate for dental implants or a fixed bridge.
+However, there are some cases in which flipper dentures may be a suitable permanent tooth replacement option.
+Your dentist may recommend long-term denture use if you aren't the right candidate for dental implants or a fixed bridge.
 If you have financial limitations, a flipper denture may also be the most economical solution for you.